'Walking Borders: borders, risk and belonging' is funded by the Leverhulme Trust

 The benefits of working in participatory ways using the arts is that they can help to claim a space for voice, raise awareness of relations of marginalisation, exclusion as well as inclusion and challenge exclusionary processes and practices.
 Arts based methods can support the articulation of identities, strength, resilience and belonging for those situated in the in-between spaces of cities.
 This is vitally important to the development of dialogue around women’s issues and needs, recognition, challenging the reduction in services and support for women and ultimately reinforcing cultural citizenship and promoting social justice for women.

-A number of women drew maps from the direct access hostel to a special place in the city, marking along the way the landmarks that were important to them for whatever reason.
+A number of women drew maps from the direct access hostel to a special place in the city, marking along the way the landmarks that were important to them, for whatever reason.
 Faye guided us along her walk.
-The images below and accompnaying text are from Faye-and this is her walk!
+The images below and accompanying text are from Faye-and this is her walk!

 Fig.1.
 The map of my walk, from the hostel through the red light area, to the town centre, past tent city.